This post contains affiliate links. Please see our disclosure policy.

 Plate in a wooden box filled with madeleine cookies.

-• All Purpose Flour or Pastry Flour: A protein content of 9-11% lends to a softer more tender crumb and moist cake.
+• All Purpose Flour or Pastry Flour: Flour with a protein content of 9-11% lends to a softer more tender crumb and moist cake.

 • Large Eggs: Two large eggs without the shell should weigh about 100 grams.